Systems Engineering Laboratories: SEL 32/x7 and 6000-9000 series

 In the early 1980s, SEL introduced a system based on emitter-coupled logic (ECL) technology code named the Thunderbird.
 Its official marketing name became the Concept series, consisting of three models: the low-end Concept 32/67, and the refrigerator-sized Concept 32/87 and 32/97.
 These ran the company's proprietary MPX-32 operating system.
 With the additional of virtual memory hardware, the 32/67 and 32/97 models took on the designations of Powernode 6000 and Powernode 9000, with several variants of each available.
-These ran UTX-32, Gould's version of Unix based on a BSD 4.2 kernel developed by Purdue University to support multiprocessor systems.
+These ran UTX-32, Gould's version of Unix based on a BSD 4.2 kernel developed by Gould's UNIX development centre in Urbana-Champaign (IL) to support multiprocessor systems.
 The Powernode 9080 was a symmetrical dual processor system, with both processors having full access to memory and the I/O bus, and capable of being booted up from either processor.
 It was the first such commercially available system to run any version of Unix.

 The CPU for these system ballooned to about a dozen boards because of the low-density ECL chip footprint.
 As a result, CPUs could only be placed at each end of the SELbus, limiting computer systems to two CPUs.
 It had modular cache memory that could be upgraded.
 The ECL circuitry consumed huge amount of current at a very low voltage; the cabinets of the larger models contained extra rack space which held stacks of 400-amp power supplies, and heavy-gauge wiring leading to the backplane.
 In the mid-1990s, the RSX computer board featured RISC processing capabilities and high speed 75 ns static RAM design (essentially an all-cache design) while maintaining complete binary compatibility with existing programs.

 Gould/SEL's "High Speed Data interface" or HSD was considered an industry standard in the process control industry.